God's Firstborn

 The Apostle Peter had such an encounter at the house of Cornelius, a Roman Centurion.
 “While Peter was still speaking these words, the Holy Spirit fell upon all those who heard the word.
 And those of the circumcision who believed were astonished, as many as came with Peter, because the gift of the Holy Spirit had been poured out on the Gentiles also.
 For they heard them speak with tongues and magnify God” (Acts 10:44-46).
 Cornelius feared God and had shown favor to the Jews.
 Still, the Jews were not expecting this outpouring.
 God had demonstrated His sovereign work of salvation amongst the nations without any requirement for the Gentiles to become Jewish.
 They were now, in Christ, part of God’s firstborn family.

 God’s firstborn is Christ, for it is written, “Jesus Christ, the faithful witness, the firstborn from the dead, and the ruler over the kings of the earth” (Revelation 1:5).
-On a personal level, we can also conclude that God’s firstborn are all who are in Christ.
+On a personal level, we can also conclude that God’s firstborn is all who are in Christ.
 These are the church, for it is written, “And He is the head of the body, the church, who is the beginning, the firstborn from the dead, that in all things He may have the preeminence” (Colossians 1:18).

 God still has a promise for Israel, as It is written, “I will pour on the house of David and on the inhabitants of Jerusalem the Spirit of grace and supplication; then they will look on Me whom they pierced.
 Yes, they will mourn for Him as one mourns for his only son, and grieve for Him as one grieves for a firstborn” (Zechariah 12:10).
-Yes, the day is approaching when the Lord will again turn His face towards Jerusalem and the Jewish people.
+Yes, the day is approaching when the Lord will again turn His face towards Jerusalem, and the Jewish people.
 “And so all Israel will be saved, as it is written: “The Deliverer will come out of Zion, And He will turn away ungodliness from Jacob” (Romans 11:26).

 “Then the disciples of John came to Him, saying, ‘Why do we and the Pharisees fast often, but Your disciples do not fast?’
 And Jesus said to them, “Can the friends of the bridegroom mourn as long as the bridegroom is with them?
 But the days will come when the bridegroom will be taken away from them, and then they will fast” (Matthew 9:14-15).